TheLindaProjectInc/pricelib/README.md

 # pricelib

-metrilib is a library for fetching the MRX to USD price based on the MNS MRXtoUSDOracle.
+pricelib is a library for fetching the MRX to USD price based on the MNS MRXtoUSDOracle.

 ### [**Documentation**](https://thelindaprojectinc.github.io/pricelib/modules.html)